I-Regen: Changing the Midwest Landscape

-The Illinois Regenerative Agriculture Initiative (IRAI) fits into the iSEE research theme of Secure and Sustainable Agriculture.
-Sponsored by Fresh Taste, IRAI is a partnership between the Department of Crop Sciences, the College of ACES, U of I Extension, and iSEE.
+I-Regen fits into the iSEE research theme of Secure and Sustainable Agriculture.
+Originally called the Illinois Regenerative Agriculture Initiative and sponsored in 2020 by Fresh Taste, the Initiative was renewed and renamed in 2023 with funding by the Midwest Regenerative Agriculture Fund (MRAF).
+I-Regen is a partnership between the Department of Crop Sciences, the College of ACES, U of I Extension, and iSEE.

 Current environmental and economic trends highlight the need for agriculture and food systems that are resilient to climate change, improve soil and water quality, support healthy communities, and enhance food security.
 A promising approach that has gained considerable traction with farmers and food systems participants is “regenerative agriculture.”
 Regenerative agriculture represents the opportunity for a new synthesis — an outcome-driven approach — to advancing productivity, profitability, and environmental health in a way that enhances food security, reinvigorates rural and urban communities, and restores the natural systems that life depends on.
 The core value proposition of this synthesis is that technology and nature are not mutually exclusive.